Colorado Doctor: Getting COVID Multiple Times May Become The Norm

 “We think the same thing may happen with coronavirus, where we have the potential to be infected with a new COVID germ multiple times a year.
 And that’s the biggest fear we have because this is not the common cold.
 This is an illness that is extremely contagious and is something that can make you extremely sick.”

-“We’re hoping that over time, each wave of illness will be a little less severe than the one before and the risk of hospitalization and death will be lower.”
+“We’re hoping that over time, each wave of illness will be a little less severe than the one before and the risk of hospitalization and death will be lower,” he said.